IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

     # congestion
     backoff_t /= max(1.0, srtt/VIRTUAL_RTT)

+    if (queue_delay < queue_delay_target * 0.25)
         # Scale down backoff if close to the last known max reference window
         # This is complemented with a scale down of the reference window increase
         # Don't scale down back off if queue delay is large
-    if (queue_delay < queue_delay_target * 0.25)
         backoff_t *= max(0.25, scl_t)

+        # Counteract the limitation in CWND increase when the queue delay varies
+        # This helps to avoid starvation in the presence of
+        # competing TCP Prague flows
+        # Don't scale down back off if queue delay is large
+        backoff_t *= Math.max(0.1, (0.1 - queue_delay_dev_norm) / 0.1)
+    end

     if (now - last_reaction_to_congestion_time >
         100*max(VIRTUAL_RTT,s_rtt))